facebookarchive/hack-langspec/spec/09-lexical-structure.md

 * [*name*](#names)
 * [*variable-name*](#names)

-*expression* works the same way as in [variable name creation operator](10-expressions.md#variable-name-creation-operator).

 After the variable defined by the syntax above is evaluated, its value is converted to string according to the rules of [string conversion](08-conversions.md#converting-to-string-type) and is substituted into the string in place of the variable substitution expression.